Thailand and Cambodia Escorted Tour Itinerary

 Witness Cambodia’s dark and tragic history with a visit to Toul Sleng Genocide Museum (S-21 prison), a former high school.
 In the Pol Pot era this school was transformed into a prison and interrogation centre.
 After the prisoners were transferred to the killing Fields of Cheung Ek to meet their demise.
 Many will remember the dramatic movie “The Killing Fields” portraying this tragic time in Cambodia.

 After our sobering experience we make our way to the nearby Psah Tuol Tom Pong, a lively indoor and outdoor market selling anything from gold, gems, silk, t-shirts and food stalls.
+Next, we continue to the riverside and enjoy a refreshing drink (not included) at a local bar before making our way to a local restaurant for dinner (included).

 DAY 10 – Half Day Phnom Penh Tour & Royal Palace